eriwen/cheqlist/README.md

+**NOTE: This project is deprecated and will not be updated anymore, _however_, I will keep the app available for as long as I can.**

 # Welcome to Cheqlist! #

-Cheqlist is an open-source Remember The Milk desktop application written in JavaFX and Groovy.
+[Cheqlist](http://cheqlist.org) is an open-source Remember The Milk desktop application written in JavaFX and Groovy.
 All you need to use Cheqlist is [Java 6](http://www.java.com/en/download/index.jsp) or higher and a [Remember The Milk](http://www.rememeberthemilk.com/) account.

 [Download Cheqlist](http://edub.me/Zg0Q6)